ilfur/k8s_operator_cloudmgmtpack/README.md

 2. Deploy the CRD: `
    kubectl apply -f k8s/crd.yaml`
 3. Edit and Deploy the secret used for accessing the Cloud Management Pack and for default admin user/password of new databases:
-   The secret must have the same namepace as the operator in the next step The secret contains the OEM base url, like https://192.168.12.12:7803 without any URIs, the are added by the operator on demand.
+   The secret must have the same namespace as the operator in the next step The secret contains the OEM base url, like https://192.168.12.12:7803 without any URIs, the are added by the operator on demand.
    The secret contains OEM user name and password.
 This muser must have rights to access the templates and workloads in the Cloud Maagemtn Pack, like sysman/welcome1
    'kubectl apply -f ssausersecret.yaml"